 |Figure 5.
 Two Hubble Space telescope views of the central part of the Orion Nebula.
 The image on the left shows the visible light view.
 In this view you can see the four hot stars in the center that form the "Trapezium" and provides most of the energy that keeps the nebula hot.
 Also, individual gas and dust clouds are visible.
 The image on the right was obtained with an infrared camera on the Hubble, and in this instance, the many small, newly formed stars are visible.
 Notice how many of these stars are not visible in the image on the left.
 Credits for near-infrared image: NASA; K.L.
 Luhman (Harvard-Smithsonian Center for Astrophysics, Cambridge, Mass.); and G. Schneider, E. Young, G. Rieke, A. Cotera, H. Chen, M. Rieke, R. Thompson (Steward Observatory, University of Arizona, Tucson, Ariz.)
 Credits for visible-light picture: NASA, C.R.
 O'Dell and S.K.
 Wong (Rice University).|

 Figure 6.
 The Eagle Nebula (M 16) - this is another region of star formation, but unlike the Orion nebula, the stars are not formed on the inside of the cloud but are being formed on the outer edges.
 The huge pillars of gas shown are quite large, with the one on the left being about 1 light year long from top to bottom.
-There are bright stars located above the pillars (not included in the pictures, but they would be above them) which are blowing away gas from the pillars.
+There are bright stars located above the pillars (which are visible in x-rays as can be seen in this image) which are blowing away gas from the pillars.
 The gas that remains behind forms into stars.
 Image credit (both images): Jeff Hester and Paul Scowen (Arizona State University), and NASA.